Optimized DFS Access

 - User can also tune the size of the base/parquet file, log files & expected compression ratio, such that sufficient number of inserts are grouped into the same file group, resulting in well sized base files ultimately.

 - Intelligently tuning the bulk insert parallelism, can again in nicely sized initial file groups.
-It is in fact critical to get this right, since the file groups once created cannot be changed without re-clustering the table.
-Writes will simply expand given file groups with new updates/inserts as explained before.
+It is in fact critical to get this right, since the file groups once created cannot be deleted, but simply expanded as explained before.